 Flexible Paternity Leave and RTW Options for Dads*

 *Reminder: Find these return-to-work articles in your copy of Max Your Maternity Leave.

 Already on Maternity Leave or Back to Work?
 Got Work-Life Questions?

 Let’s talk.
-Get a Flex Assessment for a fresh perspective on your options.
+Book a Custom Flex Strategy Session for a fresh perspective on your options.

 I was facing difficult return-to-work decisions when I had my sessions with Pat during maternity leave.
 I needed clarity in both career direction and strategy.
 Her guidance provided me with a formula for work-life balance; the framework to evaluate my present position, including scripts for potentially stressful work negotiations, and also how to begin to place preventative measures for future career choices.
 Pat’s professionalism and commitment gave me confidence about asking for what I wanted and emphasized the importance of always taking the ‘high road’.
 Teri Hayward, DC, Burlington, Ontario

 Talking with Pat…really helped me a lot!
 It opened my eyes to some unhealthy workplace dynamics and she made me realize that I shouldn’t settle for a situation that wasn’t working for me and my family.
 Long story short, this clarity drove me to make new work arrangements after my baby was born, and I am so much happier now.
 Danielle B., Missouri (She requested no further identification.)